chrismca13/oakland-hockey-stats/README.md

 Overview of files:

-* **GangGreenStats_ThisSeason.py**: Gets all the team, goalie, and individual stats for a single division, and updates a local CSV that my Power BI dashboard is pointed toward.
+* **GangGreenStats_ThisSeason.py**: Gets all the team, goalie, and individual stats for a single division, and updates a local CSV that my Power BI dashboard is pointed toward (saved in Output_data folder).
-* **OaklandHockey_Payer_AllTime.py**: Gets the individual player stats for a single division going back to 2007.
+* **OaklandHockey_Payer_AllTime.py**: Gets the individual player stats for a single division going back to 2007 and updates a CSV.
 * **Oakland Hockey Scouting Report.pbi**: Power BI workbook that contains individual all time stats and team scouting reports.
 * **Oakland Gang Green Hockey Stats.twb**: Tableau dashboard simialr to the PBI one.
 Currently uploaded to Tableau public.